bekigeki/bekihist/README.md

 # bekihist

-Tools for binding BeKiGeKi Excel “masks” into tidy R data frames for research and reporting.
+Tools for deduplicating and importing BeKiGeKi Excel masks from multiple cohorts into a single scientific use file with minimally processed raw data.
+The package focuses on reproducible reading, and snapshot export (CSV/RDS) so that further tidying, harmonization, and analysis can be performed downstream in separate workflows.

+Die Funktions- und Datensatzdokumentation des Pakets ist auf Deutsch verfasst.

 The package focuses on:
 - Reading cohort-specific Excel templates